 You have decided to spend your vacation time in Germany.
-You reserved your plane and hotel, now you need to figure out how you will get around on your trip by using local transport.
+You reserved your plane and hotel.
+Now you need to figure out how to get around on your trip using local transport.

-You can always rent a car but it may be costly and you are an inexperienced driver in Europe.
-Now you need to learn more about public transportation.
+You can always rent a car, but it may be costly, and you are an inexperienced European driver.
+Now, you need to learn more about public transportation.

 - Public Transportation in Germany (Free and Paid Options)